k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 #### Google Cloud Secret Manager

-section name: [encryption_gcp_sm]
+Section name: [encryption_gcp_sm]

 Authentication is done by a credentials file:

 1. In the Google Cloud console
    * Select **IAM & admin** > **Service account**.
-   * Find the service account you want to use
+   * Find the service account you want to use.
    * Open your service account's Actions ⋮ menu, then select **Create key**.
    * In the resulting **Create private key** dialog, select the **JSON** option, create the key, and download it.
-2. Locate the file at the Fabric server.
+2. Locate the file in the Fabric server.
 3. Set the CREDENTIAL_FILE parameter, providing the path into the file.

 Other parameters: